 Ever notice how a human-like AI can feel more like a 'someone' than a 'something'?
-That's the CASA Paradigm (Reeves & Nass, 1996) in action-we often treat tech socially if it has human-like cues.
-This helps us explore if an ai's anthropomorphic design (its look and feel) might directly influence the user trust we place in it.
+That's the CASA Paradigm (Reeves & Nass, 1996) in action - we often treat tech socially if it has human-like cues.
+This helps us explore if an AI's Anthropomorphic Design (its 'look and feel') might directly influence the User Trust we place in it.

 But a friendly face isn't everything.
-We also rely on basic trust principles (like those in Mayer et al.'s 1995 model): we need to see that an Al is competent.
-This means its accuracy is a vital ingredient for building that user trust.
+We also rely on basic trust principles (like those in Mayer et al.'s 1995 model): we need to see that an AI is competent.
+This means its Accuracy is a vital ingredient for building that User Trust.

-Our study proposes that user trust acts as a crucial mediator: it's potentially shaped by both how an Al appears and how it performs.
-This trust, in turn, is proposed to shape actual behaviour and even a user's psychophysiologic state.
-We also investigate if gender influences how strongly these initial design and accuracy perceptions affect the trust individuals form.
+Our study proposes that User Trust acts as a crucial mediator: it's potentially shaped by both how an Al appears and how it performs.
+This trust, in turn, is proposed to shape actual behaviour and even user's psychophysiologic state.
+We also investigate if Gender influences how strongly these initial design and accuracy perceptions affect the trust individuals form.